34-Year-Old Left Wing – Edmonton Oilers

 Jussi Jokinen Contract Information:

-Signed a four-year, $16 million deal with the Panthers in July of 2014.
+Signed a one-year contract with the Oilers in July of 2017.

 To instantly reveal our fantasy analysis of every player – including Jussi Jokinen – simply subscribe now.